ttauveron/terraform-move-helper/README.md

 ### Output

 1. **Matched Resources**:
-   - The tool outputs matched resources with a similarity score.
+   - The tool outputs matched resources with a similarity score and match reason.
+   - Match reasons include `exact fingerprint`, `unique identity`, `weighted state`, and `address context`.
-   - Generates `terraform state mv` commands.
+   - Accepted matches are written as `terraform state mv` commands.

+2. **Ambiguous Matches**:
+   - If multiple candidates are too close, the tool prints the candidates and does not generate a command for that resource.

-2. **Unmatched Resources**:
+3. **Unmatched Resources**:
-   - If there are unmatched resources (destroyed or created), they will be listed.
+   - Resources without a counterpart, or with only low-confidence candidates, are listed.

-3. **Move Command Output**:
+4. **Move Command Output**:
    - The `terraform state mv` commands are saved to the specified output file.

 ### Handling Mismatches